gray scale photography of knight

 Policy at scale

-It’s really easy to set policies on the fly and in response to inquiries made by specific customers.
+It’s easy to set policies on the fly and in response to inquiries made by specific customers.
 But, providers with many customers need to set policies that recognize the scale of their business.

 In conclusion